 Right.
 But can’t I just throw that stuff out?

 Facebook Marketplace.
 Use your network to make some cash.
 Sell apparel, furniture, accessories, and more.
-Skip the hassle — and cost — of shipping by asking local buyers to pick up their purchases.
+Skip the hassle (and cost) of shipping by asking local buyers to pick up their purchases.

 What about donating?

-If the resale value of your items isn’t worthwhile, donating makes a solid option — with potential tax benefits.
+If the resale value of your items isn’t worthwhile, donating is a solid option with potential tax benefits.
 If you itemize, you can deduct the value of donated items from your taxes.
 Just make sure the recipient is a qualified organization (think: nonprofit) and be ready to show receipts if the value exceeds $250.
 You can estimate the value of your goods with a chart like this one from Goodwill.

 I’ve sold my stuff.
 Now what?

-Unless you plan to replace certain items you sold, take a beat before going on a shopping spree with your earnings.
+Unless you plan to replace certain items you sold, take a breather before going on a shopping spree with your earnings.
 An extra $100 can go a long way toward other financial goals.
 Consider investing it or dropping it into a sinking fund if you have a big expense (like a medical procedure, new tires, or pet needs) coming up.

-Selling your stuff online takes time and effort, but can be worth the extra space in your closet and cash in your wallet.
+Selling your stuff online takes time and effort, but can be worth it for the extra space in your closet and cash in your wallet.
 Plus, finding ways to give your goods a new home can keep them out of a landfill a little longer.
 Win-win-win.

 Subscribe to Skimm Money